On Wed, 20 Aug 2003 13:47:47 -0700, "Stephen Judge"

 What colour is the slate ?
 The Chinese stuff is quite soft (but

-variable - red / brown is softer), fresh Welsh grey / purple is hard,
+variable - red / brown is softer), fresh Welsh grey /

 and green Lakeland slate is very tough going.